mahnaz007/ImagePreprocessing/docs/usage.md

 ```
 To run an entire project you need to use the following bash script.
 You need to adjust the `bidsdir` and `sourceDir` as well as the parameters in the `apptainer run`command.

-`TODO: explain to store it in a .sh file and proved the command to execute the file in the terminal ?`
+`TODO: explain to store it in a .sh file and provide the command to execute the file in the terminal ! -> one general explanation maybe?`
 ```
 #!/bin/bash
 # Define the base directory